epw/consensus/Consensus Book.md

 - The Consensus manifests a being, an Enforcer of its will, to hunt you down, attack you, or otherwise warn you to change your behavior
 On a miss, you shake it off with minimal lasting effects.

 >This move is complex, it carries a lot of weight, and it can heavily shape the experience of play at your table.
-See the Backlash section of the [Magic chapter](#Magicchapter) for details about what this means.
+See the {{linkBacklash section}} of the Magic Chapter for details about what this means.

 ## The Advanced Moves